freedomofpress/securedrop/docs/set_up_admin_tails.rst

 ------------------------------------

-After you boot the *admin Tails USB* on your normal workstation, you should see a *Welcome to Tails* screen with two options.
-Select *Yes* to enable the persistent volume and enter your password, but do NOT click Login yet.
-Under 'More Options," select *Yes* and click *Forward*.
+After you boot the *admin Tails USB* on your normal workstation, you should see a *Welcome to Tails* screen with *Encrypted Persistent Storage*.
+Enter your password and click *Unlock*.
+Do NOT click *Start Tails* yet.
+Under *Additional Settings* click the *plus* sign.

-Enter an *Administration password* for use with this specific Tails session and click *Login*.
+Click *Administration password*, enter a password for use with this specific Tails session and click *Add*.
+And finally click *Start Tails*.

 .. note:: The *Administration password* is a one-time password.
 It
 	  will reset every time you shut down Tails.